exfinium/socialmarket/README.md

 ## Transactions:

-Pip a post (show approval/appreciation)
+Tip (give material credit)
+* transfer value to the receiver
+* no effect on ranking

+Pip (give social appreciation)
+* transfer value to the common
-* elevate the post's ranking
+* elevate a post's ranking

+Kip (give social depreciation)
-* reward the poster
+* transfer value to the common

-Kip a post (show disapproval/offence)
-* suppress the post's ranking
+* suppress a post's ranking
-* compensate the common

 User account create / modify
 * authentication credential